List of Fear Factor (American TV series) episodes: Season 3 (2002–03)

+The final four contestants compete for the $100,000 grand prize and the title of Fear Factor Grand Champion.
+The finalists must swim through a tunnel submerged in frigid water; transfer worms, roaches, and dead rats by mouth; and flip a car off the roof of a three-story parking garage.

 Season 4 (2003–04)

 The fourth season of Fear Factor saw an increasing number of special episode formats, some of which had been introduced in the previous season (e.g., four stunt, all-female, Miss USA).
 Although six individual contestants remained the default format, the teams format introduced in season 3 was used in five self-contained season 4 episodes.
 This season included three extended competitions for increased grand prizes, most notably a seven-part Couples Fear Factor series in which nine couples competed in 17 stunts for various cash and prizes, including a grand prize of one million dollars.
 This was also the first season where some episodes included non-elimination stunts, in which the contestant or team with the best performance won a prize, and contestants were not eliminated if they refused to attempt or failed to complete the stunt.
 Unlike the previous two seasons, season 4 did not include a Tournament of Champions.

 It was also around this time that Rogan would more openly and frequently comment about the absurdity of some of the stunts that the show was putting the contestants through.
 Rogan has stated on his podcast, years after the show finished airing, that he'd often comment on the preposterousness of the stunts to the contestants throughout the series' run.
 However, he also stated that these comments and conversations were often edited out of the show in the earlier years to give the show a harsher edge, which was intended to make the show appear more difficult.

 In particular, Rogan was shown almost vomiting during some of the gross stunts, making offhand comments about the absurdity of several of the more dangerous physical stunts, and on the second four-stunt episode of this series, Rogan went as far as to say he 'knew' he wouldn't have been able to attempt the second stunt (which involved sucking out and then drinking the intestinal fluids of a cow), as it was too gross.
 Rogan, after struggling to maintain his composure while explaining the stunt (presumably realising its absurdity after seeing the run-through before the stunt was run with contestants), also revealed that while doubts about his own ability to complete some of the more outrageous stunts had occurred throughout the run of the show up to that point, this was the first time where he decisively stated that he wouldn't even attempt it.
 Indeed, Rogan appeared significantly more disturbed during the stunt than any other previous stunt in the show's run.